Ask a Registered Nurse: Working in a Hospital vs. a Family Clinic

 1. What nursing roles and environments do you have experience in?

-I have worked as a registered nurse (RN) for eight months and I was a licensed practical nurse (LPN) for four years prior to returning to school for my associate degree.
+I have worked as a registered nurse (RN) for eight months and I was a licensed practical nurse (LPN) for four years prior to returning to school for my associate degree in nursing.
 I have experience in family practice, urgent care, med-surg, corrections and oncology.

 2. What are some of the differences between working in a family practice clinic vs. the medical surgical floor?